A History of Shortcuts and Recalls

 The ProteGen, comprised of woven polyester, was approved under the 510(k) process using Mersilene hernia mesh as its predicate.
 Shortly after approval, the ProteGen was removed from the market due to the high incidence of infections and erosion it caused.

 Mersilene mesh, developed for treating hernias, is also made of polyethylene or polyester, which is drastically different from the polypropylene that the vast majority of pelvic surgery and hernia mesh products are made of.
-Mersilene, due to its small pores, quickly fell out of favor due to the high incidence of infections with its use.
+Mersilene, due to its small pores, quickly fell out of favor because of the higher incidence of infections with its use.

 Despite being made of different materials and devised for different uses, the surgery mesh manufacturers got every pelvic mesh product to market under the 510(k) process using Mersilene or ProteGen as the predicate devices.